aws/aws-cdk/packages/aws-cdk-lib/aws-apigatewayv2-authorizers/README.md

 import software.amazon.awscdk.aws_apigatewayv2_authorizers.WebSocketIamAuthorizer;
 ```

-## Import an existing HTTP Authorizer
+## Export HTTP Authorizer Id
-If you want to import av existing HTTP Authorizer you can retrieve the authorizer id once it has been bound to a route, store it where you prefer, and then pass the values to
+You can retrieve the authorizer's id once it has been bound to a route to export the value.

 `HttpAuthorizer.fromHttpAuthorizerAttributes`